imteekay/machine-learning-research/a-unified-theory-of-ml-ai.md

 ### Statistics

+- Mean: average value in a distribution
+- Trimmed mean: drop smallest and biggest values and average the remaining ones (remove the influence of extreme values)

+To study

 - [ ] Standard Error (SE)
   - How to interpret this concept
   - What's the range of SE?